 The short answer is that global poverty rates have also been falling above the $1.90 line.
 This means that, although much still needs to be done, progress has been real.
 The historical reductions in global extreme poverty are not merely the result of people moving marginally above some arbitrary misery threshold.

 Let’s take a closer look at the evidence.

-The visualisation below uses PovcalNet data to show the distribution of the world population across different poverty thresholds.
-This shows a fantastic achievement: Independently of which of the shown thresholds you think should be the appropriate poverty line, the result is the same.
+The first chart shows a fantastic achievement: Independently of which of the shown thresholds you think should be the appropriate poverty line, the result is the same.
 The global poverty rate has been falling across all these poverty lines.
 Indeed, the share of people below any poverty line has declined globally in recent years.

-The next visualization shows the number, rather than the share, of people between the different poverty thresholds.
+The other visualization here shows the number, rather than the share, of people between the different poverty thresholds.
 (You can always switch between this and the previous chart by clicking on the visualization and toggling the button labelled ‘relative’.)